-You can afford to take more risk because if you lose, while it may hurt a little, it’s likely not tragic.
+You can afford to take more risks because if you lose, while it may hurt a little, it’s likely not tragic.
 You lost $500.
 You can make that money back and take another shot.

 Utilize the Magic of Compound Interest